World shares mostly higher; Tokyo trading halted by outage

 Shares were higher in Europe and Asia on Thursday, while trading on the Tokyo Stock Exchange was suspended due to a technical failure in its computer systems.

-Tokyo Stock Exchange officials said they were working to restore normal trading by Friday morning.
-They said trading was halted early Thursday because rebooting the huge system would have caused confusion.
+The Tokyo Stock Exchange announced it plans to resume normal trading on Friday.
+Officials said trading was halted early Thursday because rebooting the huge system after the malfunction would have caused confusion.

 TSE President Koichiro Miyahara repeatedly apologized for the disruption to trading on the world's third largest exchange, where about 70% of brokerage trading both by value and volume is by foreigners.